Rajinimurugan: Reception

 In contrast, Gauthaman Baskaran for the Hindustan Times, rated 1 out of 5 stars, and reviewed it as "Hackneyed plotlines, silly jokes and endless song-and-dance--that is much of Tamil film industry's lot.
 Sadly, Rajini Murugan falls in that lot.
 A big bore."
 The Indian Express reviewed it as "Even with its predictable storyline, Sivakarthikeyan makes the film work, and only he can save a film like this."
 Silverscreen reviewed the film as "Rajini Murugan is an assembly line.
 Formerly managed by M Rajesh, now run by Ponram.
 The saving grace might have been a competent antagonist.
 But, no. It's almost an insult that one of our best actors today – Samuthirakani – is reduced to a joke.
 Rajini Murugan gives us a hero who seems to be a parody, and a spineless jokey riff for a villain."

-Box office

-The film collected ₹4.5 crores on the first day, and ₹15 crores on the first weekend, following by ₹24 crores on the first week.
-The film grossed ₹43 crores in India, while it collected ₹51 crores worldwide, and became a commercial success.

-Trivia

-Here are some trivia and interesting facts about the film Rajini Murugan: